History of Ramapo College: Admissions and opening

 Business and other professional programs did not yet exist as majors.
 The Institute of Management Science, the College name for the business program housed in the Division of Professional Institutes, had a few faculty teaching a few basic business courses and arranging for student field placements.

 Among the more distinctive features of Ramapo's undergraduate education, in addition to the persistent interdisciplinary organization, were the tutorial and the core of "Scopes and Methods" courses.
 The "tutorial" was in fact a series of courses, usually two credits, where faculty were to advise and direct the study of their students.
 The courses were taught in a small format and often covered some academic content.
 The tutorials, as established by the college, were fairly unstructured, and not all faculty and students were willing or able to create the bond between students and faculty the tutorial intended.
 The tutorial resulted in diverse and ultimately uneven experiences for students and faculty alike.
 Scopes and Methods courses were, on the other hand, an introduction to the history of a discipline and its methodology.
 Many faculty members, though, felt uncomfortable and unprepared with the emphasis teaching their own work and methodology to their students.

 Restructuring

 Academic reorganization and general education revision

-The student environment the College had been planned for was changing significantly in the years follow its founding.
+In the years following the College's founding, the student environment began to shift.
 Student demands for career-oriented programs increased, demands were made for a business school, state funding was cut, and demographic changes resulted in decreasing levels of college-aged students entering institutions of higher education.

 Financial difficulties, the formation of a business school, and dropping enrollment, the faculty and the Dean of Schools, Teo Halpern, lead a major reorganization of the College's composite schools.